- Brand name

 - sorbitol and the colours iron oxide red (C177491) and iron oxide yellow (C177492).

-Calcitriol-GA is available in bottles of 100 capsules.
+Calcitriol-GA is available in bottles or blister pack of 100 capsules.

 Australian Registration Number: